-A human model of burn injury that quantifies the benefit of cooling as a first aid measure
+Human model of burn injury that quantifies the benefit of cooling as a first aid measure.

-Background Burn injuries are a major cause of morbidity and mortality worldwide.
-Cooling of burns is widely practiced as a first aid measure, but the efficacy of cooling burns in human skin has not been demonstrated.
+BACKGROUND: Burn injuries are a major cause of morbidity and mortality worldwide.
+Cooling is widely practised as a first aid measure, but the efficacy of cooling burns in human skin has not been demonstrated.
 A safe, consistent, ethically acceptable model of burning and cooling in live human skin in vivo was developed, and used to quantify the effects of cooling.
-Methods Novel apparatus was manufactured to create and cool burns in female patients who were anaesthetised for breast reconstruction surgery using a deep inferior epigastric artery perforator flap.
-Burns were excised between one and three hours after creation and analysed using histopathological assessment.
-Differences between groups were tested for statistical significance using ANOVA or paired t-tests as appropriate.
-Results All 25 patients approached agreed to take part in the study.
+METHODS: Novel apparatus was manufactured to create and cool burns in women who were anaesthetized for breast reconstruction surgery using a deep inferior epigastric artery perforator flap.
+Burns were excised between 1 and 3 h after creation, and analysed using histopathological assessment.
+RESULTS: All 25 women who were approached agreed to take part in the study.
 There were no adverse events.
-Increased contact duration lead to increased burn depth, with a contact time of 7.5 seconds at 70˚C leading to a mid-dermal burn.
-Burn depth progressed over time following injury, but importantly this was modified by cooling the burn at 16˚C for 20 minutes.
-On average, cooling salvaged 25% of dermal thickness.
-Conclusions This is the first study to demonstrate favourable effects of cooling on human burns.
-Public heath messaging should further emphasise cooling in the first aid management of burns.
-This model system will allow dissection of the molecular effects of cooling burns, and provide a platform for testing novel therapies aimed at reducing the impact of burn injury.
+Increased duration of contact led to increased burn depth, with a contact time of 7·5 s at 70°C leading to a mid-dermal burn.
+Burn depth progressed over time following injury, but importantly this was modified by cooling the burn at 16°C for 20 min.
+On average, cooling salvaged 25·2 per cent of the dermal thickness.
+CONCLUSION: This study demonstrated the favourable effects of cooling on human burns.
+Public heath messaging should emphasize cooling as first aid for burns.
+This model will allow analysis of the molecular effects of cooling burns, and provide a platform for testing novel therapies aimed at reducing the impact of burn injury.